Stage 1: Self-Discovery | Your Shadow

 Jung's original model

-Jung did not see the shadow as evil.
-He saw it as the unlived life: the parts of your potential that got cut off because they did not fit the environment you grew up in.
-A child who learned that anger was dangerous might suppress their assertiveness.
-That assertiveness does not vanish.
-It becomes shadow material, surfacing later as passive-aggression, resentment, or an inability to set boundaries.
+Jung didn't see the shadow as evil but as the unlived life: the parts of your potential that got cut off because they didn't fit the environment you grew up in.
+A child who learned that anger was dangerous might suppress their assertiveness later on in life, but that assertiveness doesn't just vanish - it becomes shadow material, surfacing as passive-aggression, resentment, or an inability to set boundaries.

 Jung argued that shadow integration (bringing unconscious material into awareness) is one of the central tasks of psychological maturity.
-Without it, you live a partial life, controlled by forces you cannot see.
+Without it, we live a partial life, controlled by forces we cannot see.

 One of Jung's most practically useful ideas is projection.
 When a quality exists in your shadow, you tend to see it (and react strongly to it) in other people.
-The rage you feel at someone's arrogance might be pointing to your own disowned ambition.
-The irritation you feel at someone's neediness might be pointing to your own unmet need for connection.
+For example, the rage you feel at someone's arrogance might be pointing to your own disowned ambition, or the irritation that you feel at someone's neediness might be pointing to your own unmet need for connection.

-Projection does not always happen.
+Projection doesn't always happen.
 Sometimes people are genuinely behaving badly, and your reaction is proportionate.
 The tell is the intensity.
-When your emotional response is disproportionate to what actually happened (you are furious about something small, or deeply bothered by someone you barely know), that is shadow material projecting outward.
+When your emotional response is disproportionate to what actually happened (e.g., you're furious about something small, or bothered by someone you barely know), that is shadow material projecting outward.

 Modern research on suppression and repression